BlueBrain/Brayns/python/doc/source/index.rst

 This API (websocket or Python) has the following features:

-- Load models into brayns (circuits, DTIs, meshes, volumes, ...).
+- Load models into brayns (circuits, meshes, volumes, ...).
 - Load and/or attach simulations to models (compartment and spike reports).
 - Modify their visual appearance (color, simulation color ramp, ...).
 - Tune the renderers to achieve different visual results.